ClinicalSim

 Rubric

-Each communication framework is drawn from a validated library with an approved citation and serves as a floor, not a ceiling: one or more may be applied to a case, each scored independently, and programs may add their own internal or externally validated rubrics.
+Each communication framework comes from a cited, published source and is a floor, not a ceiling: one or more may be applied to a case, each scored independently, and programs may add their own internal or externally validated rubrics.
 Because these frameworks and rubrics operate at different scopes, from whole-encounter structures to task-specific routines to discrete micro-skills, ClinicalSim selects those best suited to each case’s communication task.

 2.3 Evidence and scoring